 3.2.
-Recommendation 0119 Establishment of VTS
+Recommendation 0119 -Establishment of a VTS

-Recommendation 0119 specifies the practices associated with the implementation of VTS as prescribed in SOLAS regulation V/12 (Vessel Traffic Services).
+Recommendation 0119 specifies the practices associated with the establishment and operation of VTS as prescribed in SOLAS regulation V/12 (Vessel Traffic Services).

 Guidelines describing how to implement the practices specified in Recommendation 0119 include: